 Pushing For Equality In The Workforce For Single Mothers

-Besides offering assistance to single mums via WDS, NTUC has also started working with unions to help more unionised companies provide better flexibility in workplace arrangements and company’s leave structure.
+Besides offering assistance to single mums via WDS, NTUC has also started working with unions to help more unionised companies provide better flexibility in workplace arrangements and the company’s leave structure.
 One such example is to expand the scope of selected leave category to cover parental or family care, like expanding existing critical illness leave, which is meant for workers to look after family members in intensive care, to cover looking after family members who require medical attention.

-NTUC also targets to have 50% of unionised companies to provide some form of flexibility in workplace or leave structure by 2015; advocating for better jobs and pay for all workers, including single mums.
+NTUC also targets to have 50% of unionised companies provide some form of flexibility in workplace or leave structure by 2015; advocating for better jobs and pay for all workers, including single mums.